 Refresh the packages index and install the NFS server package:

-sudo apt update sudo apt install nfs-kernel-server
+sudo apt install nfs-kernel-server

 Once the installation is completed, the NFS services will start automatically.